What is HOLD?

 HOLD is a voluntary scheme.
 The provision of HOLD funding is dependent on variety of factors.
 A specialist RP offering HOLD assistance within a particular area is required; the RP must have an existing HOLD allocation or be taking part in the HCA's wider funded programmes.

-Applicants need to be able to sustain the cost of home ownership.
+As with all other affordable home ownership products applicants need to be able to sustain the cost of home ownership.
 This will require applicants to either have a lump sum sufficient to cover the initial purchase without the need for a mortgage, or an on-going source of income sufficient to secure mortgage finance.
-Applicants must be able to raise a minimum 50% share for the majority of HOLD sales on the open market.
 Where mortgages are not available savings are required to bridge this gap.

 Applicants are strongly advised to get independent financial advice on what assistance may be available to them, and their ability to afford shared ownership.